EPI-Ethereum-Payment-Infrastructure/website/README.md

 ### Support ###

-Use GitLab Issues section for tracking bugs or write to [support@cleanuitemplate.com](mailto:support@cleanuitemplate.com).
+Use GitLab Issues section for tracking bugs or write to [pranav@consolelabs.in](mailto:pranav@consolelabs.in).